3N4N/blog/content/filmtalk/2020-04-04-in-praise-of-horror.md

 ## Genre Snobbery Exists

 Ever heard of genre snobbery?
-It means laughing at a genre because some people decided it is beneath the taste of sophisticated people.
-Critiques and writers alike from literary fiction side have been turning up their noses at genre fiction since the beginning of time.
+It means regarding a genre as inferior because some people decided it is beneath the taste of sophisticated people.
+Critics and writers alike from literary fiction side have been turning their noses up at genre fiction since the dawn of literature.
-These "unsophisticated" genres include Fantasy, Sci-Fi and Horror.
+These "unsophisticated" genres include Fantasy, Sci-Fi, and Horror.

 ## Sci-Fi and Fantasy are Awesome

 Thanks to celebrated writers like Ray Bradbury and H.G.
-Wells, Sci-Fi genre has garnered much deserved attention in literary societies.
+Wells, Sci-Fi has garnered much deserved attention in literary societies.
 Due to unprecedented success of movies like the *Lord of the Rings* trilogy and *Harry Potter* series, Fantasy genre, too, now receives the appreciation it deserves.

 ## Horror is Still Niche